AdamWilsonLabEDU/SpatialDataScience/Project.md

 ## Description

 The final project will consist of a poster-length report summarizing an analysis of your choice, coded in R, and presented within a R Markdown document.
-The topic can be related to the student’s research interests or a separate topic.
+The topic can be related to your research interests or a separate topic.

-Your project does not have to involve big data or big, complicated analyses.
+Your project does not have to involve big data or complicated analyses.
 I'm looking for a demonstration of your creativity and programming skills.
 A small, well designed project is better than a large, incomplete one.
 Please focus on quality over quantity.

 One limitation is that your project must use publicly accessible data.
 If you want to use your own data, you must make it available on a website (e.g. [Figshare](figshare.org) or [Github](github.com)) so that others are able to re-run your code.
 Also check out [ROpenSci](https://ropensci.org/packages/) which has libraries that can pull data from many different sources.
 You can also download data from publicly accessible servers.